nus-cs2103-AY2425S1/ip/docs/README.md

 #### Adding EVENTs: `event`

-Use this command to help you add an EVENT to the task list.
+Use this command to help you add an EVENT to the task list.\
+/to and /from can be used in either order

 Command: `event <name_of_EVENT> /from <Additional info> /to <Additional info>`

-Example: `event recess week /from Now /to Forever`
+Example: `event recess week /from Now /to Forever` or `event recess week /to Now /from Forever`

 Expected output: